PriyanshuDangi/SnapFact/README.md

 ## 🌟 Features

-- **📱 Image Upload & Camera Capture**: Upload photos from your device or take new ones using your camera
+- **📱 Image Upload & Camera Capture**: Upload photos from your device or take new ones using your camera with live preview
+- **🎥 Live Webcam Preview**: Real-time camera feed with capture and retake functionality
 - **🤖 AI-Powered Object Detection**: Advanced object recognition using Google Gemini AI
 - **📚 Fascinating Facts**: Get 2-3 interesting facts about each detected object
 - **🎨 Beautiful Modern UI**: Responsive design with smooth animations and gradients